 cake right side up.
 Once the cake has completely

 cooled cut into 16 - two-inch (5 cm) squares.

 the powdered sugar, cocoa powder, butter and milk in a heatproof bowl placed over

 a saucepan of simmering water.
 Stir the mixture until it becomes smooth

 and of pouring consistency.

-Gently transfer the lamington to a clean wire rack to
+the cakes in the coconut.
+Gently transfer the Lamingtons to a clean wire rack to

 in an airtight container for several days.